 DID YOU KNOW?

-» 26 percent (one in 4) of adults in the United States have some type of disability.
+» 26 percent (1 in 4) of adults in the United States have some type of disability.

 » If your website is not accessible, 61 million adults in the United States with a disability cannot buy your products or services.
 That is more than the total population of Italy.